-Tips for Getting Through the Day Stress Free!
+Tips for Getting Through the Thanksgiving Holiday Stress Free!

 Try to keep your restricted dishes away from the regular dishes.
 Read the ingredients on pre-packaged food, and look for products that don’t include allergens or animal by-products.
-Gluten is especially common in products that aren’t at all “bready.”
-A simple choice for a “clean” package combined with home-made food a great way to make more food available.
-Alternative flours and milks are a viable and practical option.
-Also, labelling foods with sneaky ingredients will remove the mystery for your guests.
+Alternative flours and milks are a viable and practical option as well.
+Also, labeling foods with sneaky ingredients will remove the mystery for your guests and give everyone peace of mind.

 Watch out for food germs!